- Address: Lisdonwilly Road, Armagh, Co.Armagh, BT61 8DY

 Little Acres lies just 1.5 miles north of Armagh town and although it’s close to the town, you still feel deep in the countryside when on the farm.
 Being a former dairy farm there are a few sheds and buildings at the yard with the old family dwelling that is not in use but would make a great renovation project.
 This part of the farm is where the small animals are kept, we have a few goats, hens, dogs and a few cats.

 Also attached to this part is the woodland where we intend to develop a nature project, there is river frontage at the trees which also has potential.

 Then we have the allotment site, on it we have 28 plots and the potential to expand if needed.

 Looking after all the animals goes on all the time.

 Clearing the poly tunnel: getting ready for the new plants coming in.

 Clipping the hedges back.

 I was born on the farm and, back then it was a dairy farm with beef cattle also.
 I grew up here and got to know every inch of the place and it is essentially now a part of me.
 I am the 5th generation of the McDermotts to farm in Lisdonwilly and have a pride in the fact we have been here since the early 1800’s.
-I started to run the farm in 1990 and increased the size of the herd from 30 cows up to 70 until we sold the herd in 2002.
-I always maintained an interest in different ways of doing things and keep an open mind as to the methods of today.
+I started to run the farm in 1990 and I always maintained an interest in different ways of doing things and keep an open mind as to the methods of today.
 In 2009 I opened the allotment site to better utilise the land and it turned out to be a great success, I can see participants getting so much out of their time here as the social element surrounding the allotments and the plot holders is a key part of its success.

 Pilot farmer on the Social Farming Across Borders (SoFAB) project and currently provides a Social Farming service one day per week for three individuals from the Southern Health and Social Care Trust area.